top of page

 Erasmus Visitor: Claudia Rámirez

 Claudia got her B. Sc.
 In Biology at the University of Granada, then attained her M. Sc.
 In Advanced Genetics at the Autonomous University of Barcelona, working on polymorphic inversions in the human genome.
 She studied the effect of transposable elements on the fitness of Drosophila simulans.
-She returned to Spain in the summer of 2019.
+She is now a PhD student at the Vetmeduni Vienna.

 Research Technician: Meg Kelly